Zaifsolutions/Queen-Riam/README.md

 ## 📝 About

-**QUEEN RIAM** is a modern WhatsApp multi-device bot built with Node.js, Baileys, and Express.
+**ZaifSec_MD** is a modern WhatsApp multi-device bot built with Node.js, Baileys, and Express.
 It is designed for ease of use, extensibility, and robust automation for group and personal chats.
 Please use this tool responsibly and for educational purposes only.

 ---